xatkit-bot-platform/xatkit/README.md

 ![Greetings Bot Example](https://raw.githubusercontent.com/wiki/xatkit-bot-platform/xatkit/img/greetings-bot-example-updated.gif)

+## Create your first bot

+Congratulations, you just started your first Xatkit digital assistant!

+You can now have a look at the [tutorial](https://github.com/xatkit-bot-platform/xatkit/wiki/Getting-Started) to learn how bots are defined with the Xatkit language, or if you are already familiar with it you can take a look at the [documentation](https://github.com/xatkit-bot-platform/xatkit/wiki) for additional information on Xatkit capabilities.

+You can also kickstart the process thanks to our pre-configured [Xakit Bot Template](https://github.com/xatkit-bot-platform/xatkit-bot-template).

 ## What platforms are available in Xatkit?

-Xatkit supports over a dozen platforms (and counting) such as Slack, Github, React ...
+Your bot will be able to use any of the over a dozen platforms (and counting) available in Xatkit such as Slack, Github, React ...
 You can find the full list of supported platform in our [wiki](https://github.com/xatkit-bot-platform/xatkit/wiki).

-## Create your first bot

-Congratulations, you just started your first Xatkit digital assistant!

-You can now have a look at the [tutorial](https://github.com/xatkit-bot-platform/xatkit/wiki/Getting-Started) to learn how assistants are defined with the Xatkit language, or if you are already familiar with it you can take a look at the [documentation](https://github.com/xatkit-bot-platform/xatkit/wiki) for additional information on Xatkit capabilities.

 ## Troubleshooting